arangodb/docs/3.12/administration-cluster.md

 UI.
 Clicking on it will remove the _DB-Server_ in question from the cluster.

-Firing up any _DB-Server_ from a clean data directory by specifying the any of all Agency endpoints will integrate the new _DB-Server_ into the cluster.
+Firing up any _DB-Server_ from a clean data directory, while specifying any of the available Agency endpoints, will integrate the new _DB-Server_ into the cluster.

-To distribute shards onto the new _DB-Server_ either click on the `Distribute Shards` button at the bottom of the `Shards` page in every database.
+To distribute shards onto the new _DB-Server_, click on the `Distribute Shards` button at the bottom of the `Shards` page in every database.